scalableminds/webknossos/docs/getting_started.md

 [Please contact us](mailto:hello@scalableminds.com) if you require any assistance with your production setup.
 {% endhint %}

+You may also install webKnossos without Docker.
+This may be useful if you intend to develop features for webKnossos.
+Please refer to the [Code Readme](../README.md) for details.

 <!--
 ## Onboarding
 When starting with webKnossos you'll first need to create an organization.